Central values of additive twists of Maa{\ss} forms $L$-functions: Introduction

 Regarding this conjecture, the furthest achievement so far is a power-saving estimate for the second moment~\cite{BlFoKoMiMiSa18}, which lies at the edge of current known techniques in analytic number theory.
 On average over~$q$, however, the corresponding statement is now known for forms~$\phi$ which are associated with a holomorphic form, by Petridis and Risager~\cite{PetridisRisager2018} and the second named author~\cite{Nordentoft2021}.

-\begin{thm}[Additive twists on average for holomorphic forms, \cite{Nordentoft2021}] Let $f$ be a holomorphic Hecke cusp form of integer weigt~$k$ for~$\Gamma$ discrete co-finite with cusps, and~$\phi(z) = (\Im z)^{k/2} f(z)$.
+\begin{thm}[Additive twists on average for holomorphic forms, \cite{Nordentoft2021}] Let $f$ be a holomorphic Hecke cusp form of integer weight~$k$ for~$\Gamma$ discrete co-finite with cusps, and~$\phi(z) = (\Im z)^{k/2} f(z)$.
 Then the multi-sets

-become asymptotically normally distributed as $q\rightarrow \infty$. \end{thm} The proofs rely on certain twisted Eisenstein series introduced by Goldfeld \cite{Go99}, \cite{Go99.2} whose analytic properties (poles, growth on vertical lines, \emph{etc.}) are studied using analytic properties of automorphic resolvent operators (a technique pionnered by Petridis-Risager \cite{PeRi2}).
-The holomorphicity seems to be crucial in the key \emph{automorphic completion}-step, which enables one to express the non-automorphic Eisenstein series of Goldfeld in terms of automorphic Poincar\'{e} series (we refer \cite[Section 2]{Nordentoft2021} for more details on the method of proofs).
+become asymptotically normally distributed as $q\rightarrow \infty$. \end{thm} The proofs use spectral theory of automorphic forms relying on certain twisted Eisenstein series introduced by Goldfeld \cite{Go99}, \cite{Go99.2} whose analytic properties (poles, growth on vertical lines, \emph{etc.}) are studied using analytic properties of automorphic resolvent operators (a technique pioneered by Petridis-Risager \cite{PeRi2}).
+The holomorphicity of $f$ plays a crucial role in the key \emph{automorphic completion}-step, which enables one to express the non-automorphic Eisenstein series of Goldfeld in terms of (a finite sum of) automorphic Poincar\'{e} series (we refer to \cite[Section 2]{Nordentoft2021} for more details on the method of proofs).
 More precisely, one does a contour shift in the integral representation~\eqref{eq:Lphi-Eichler-intro} using crucially that the integrand is holomorphic.
-In return the methods apply to general Fuchsian groups of the first kind.
+In the case of non-holomorphic Maa{\ss} forms the corresponding approach breaksdown which makes Conjecture \ref{conj:addtwist} a particularly interesting challenge.
+We note that one advantage of the automorphic approach in~\cite{PetridisRisager2018} is that it applies to general Fuchsian groups of the first kind, basically without extra effort.

-In the two special cases~$k=2$ and~$N=1$, another proof of Theorem~\ref{thm:addtwist-cusp} was obtained respectively by Lee-Sun~\cite{LeeSun2019} and by Bettin and the first named author~\cite{BettinDrappeau2019}.
+In the two special cases~$k=2$ and~$N=1$, another proof of Theorem~\ref{thm:addtwist-cusp} was obtained respectively by Lee-Sun~\cite{LeeSun2019} and by Bettin and the first named author~\cite{BettinDrappeau2019} around the same time as ~\cite{PetridisRisager2018} and ~\cite{Nordentoft2021}.
 Both proofs ultimately rely on the ``quantum modularity'' property of~$L_\phi$ in these two cases, in the sense of Zagier~\cite{Zagier2010}, by which we mean that for any~$\gamma \in \Gamma_0(N)$, the map